-- 3.3.7 Be a bereaved spouse, civil partner, or relevant family member of a member of the Armed Forces leaving Services family accommodation following the death of their spouse, civil partner or relevant family member, OR. - 3.3.8 Be a serving or former member of the Reserve Forces needing to move because of a serious injury or disability sustained as a result of their service, OR. - 3.3.9 Be a household in exceptional circumstances agreed by the Priority Housing Panel OR - 3.3.10 be a current Council or PRP tenant outside of the Gosport area, needing to move to be nearer work4, or in order to take up an offer of work, and where failure to move would cause hardship5, and where a move cannot be achieved by a mutual exchange.
+- 3.3.7 Bereaved spouses or civil partners of those serving in the Regular Forces where (i) the bereaved spouse or civil partner has recently ceased, or will cease, to be entitled to reside in Ministry of Defence accommodation following the death of their Service spouse or civil partner, and (ii) the death was wholly or partly attributable to their service.
+OR. - 3.3.8 Serving or former members of the Reserve Armed Forces who are suffering from a serious injury, illness or disability which is wholly or partly attributable to their service.
+OR. - 3.3.9 Be a household in exceptional circumstances agreed by the Priority Housing Panel OR - 3.3.10 be a current Council or PRP tenant outside of the Gosport area, needing to move to be nearer work4, or in order to take up an offer of work, and where failure to move would cause hardship5, and where a move cannot be achieved by a mutual exchange.